-The design criteria used for a given project should be consistent with the values given in this document.
-However, the philosophy presented above requires consideration of and permits the use of different values when such action meets the needs and objectives of the project and system and is in the best interest of the public.
-To promote uniformity through the state, any deviation from the design guidelines outlined in this document that uses the word "shall", or those that vary from the FHWA Controlling Design Criteria, shall require the design professional to provide and document adequate justification to support the exception or variance and obtain written approval of the Assistant State Engineer, Roadway Engineering Group or authorized designee.
-See Section 3.5 for guidance on when and how to obtain Design Exceptions and Design Variances.
+To promote uniformity through the state, any deviation from the design guidelines outlined in this document that uses the word "shall", or those that vary from the FHWA Controlling Design Criteria, shall require the design professional to provide and document adequate justification to support the design decision(s) and obtain written approval of the Assistant State Engineer, Roadway Engineering Group or authorized designee.
+See Section 3.5 for guidance on when and how to obtain approval of Design Decisions.